Asteroid Belt: what is it and how did it form?

 Where is the asteroid belt, and do astronomer really know how it formed?
 New studies could change what we know about this rocky region of the Solar System.

-One of many rings of the Solar System including the rings of Saturn and the Kuiper Belt, do astronomers really have the full history of the asteroid belt?
+One of many rings of the Solar System including the rings of Saturn and the Kuiper Belt, scientists are slowly revealing the secrets of the asteroid belt.

-An artist's impression of an asteroid belt around the bright star Vega.
+An artist's impression of the asteroid belt.
 Credits: NASA/JPL-Caltech

-The total mass of this sparse region of rocky rubble is a mere one-thousandth that of Earth’s, and a single asteroid, Ceres, comprises almost a third of this total mass.
+The total mass of the asteroid belt is a mere one-thousandth that of Earth’s, and a single asteroid, Ceres, comprises almost a third of this total mass.

-An illustration showing a 'bird's eye view' of our asteroid belt, which lies between the orbits of Mars (red) and Jupiter (purple).
+Illustration showing a bird's-eye view of our asteroid belt, between the orbits of Mars (red) and Jupiter (purple).
 Green dots represent asteroids.
 Earth's path round the Sun is in blue and red dots indicate comets and asteroids with orbits that pass close to Earth.
 Credit: NASA/JPL-Caltech.

-Despite how well we can characterise the asteroid belt today, we don’t actually know for certain how it came about in the first place.
+Despite how well we can characterise the asteroid belt today, we don’t know for certain how it formed.

 An image of a protoplanetary disc around star HL Tauri.
 The dark rings could indicate newly-forming planets in orbit, pushing aside dust as they go.
 It's thought that the asteroid belt formed within a similar disc around our young Sun.
 Credit: ALMA (ESO/NAOJ/NRAO)